lightningequipment/circuitbreaker/README.md

 ## Operating modes

 There are multiple modes in which `circuitbreaker` can operate.
-Mode can be configured globally and per peer in the configuration file.
+A default mode and per-peer overrides can be configured via the web ui.

 * `fail`: Fail back htlcs when limits are exceeded.
 This minimizes the lock-up of liquidity on the incoming side, but does affect your reputation as a